 Banh Cuon Nong (Rolled Sheets)

-Banh cuon nong is a dish from North Vietnam made with steamed rice flour pancakes dipped in fish sauce and rolled with eggs, minced pork, and wood ear mushrooms.
-It's topped with bean sprouts, Thai basil, and fried shallots.
+Banh cuon nong is a dish from North Vietnam made with steamed rice flour pancakes dipped in fish sauce, rolled with eggs, minced pork, and wood-ear mushrooms, and topped with bean sprouts, Thai basil, and fried shallots.

 Vietnamese Beer

-At Thoc Grill & Craft Beer, a large, colorful mural fills one side of the restaurant.
+One side of Thoc Grill & Craft Beer features a large, colorful mural.
 Our tour group was led upstairs to a long table, where we were served Saigon Special bottled beer and rice crackers.

 Related: Best Bars in Saigon